 Team Cycling Plus - Malcolm Ratcliffe

 Team Cycling Plus will be updating you each week with the highs and lows of their training as part of the team.
-Malcolm has a near miss with a thoughtless driver…
+This week Malcolm tries NOT to ride in the red zone…

 Team member: Malcolm Ratcliffe

 Malcolm from Erdington is determined to shed some of his 17stone before his 45th birthday this October.
 To do this he hopes to take his cycling to the next level with Team Cycling Plus, by extending his 10-20mile rides, and include a sportive or two in his season.
 As well as losing weight, his goals include regularly commuting the 10miles to work and doing a London to Paris charity ride.

 A recovery week following the hell on earth last Saturday that was the BikeRadar Kent Killing Fields sportif!
 To be honest I didn’t feel too bad physically after the event but work and family commitments meant I had an enforced rest and I didn’t get back out on the bike until the weekend which was probably not a bad thing.

 Having had a chat with Neil from C+ this week he did suggest that given I’d red lined my heat rate, early on on the first climb, and was operating over a third of the race at 90% plus HR then I’d probably emptied my fuel tank early doors and hence why I struggled so much from mid way onwards.
 One for coach Ben to analyse and advise on.
 My HR training zones have improved over the weeks but obviously not enough.
 Believe the strategy will be long slow rides at lower HR.
 I just don’t think I could pedal slowly enough to manage that without falling off, on top of the embarrassment of being overtaken by an old dear on her shopping bike!!